IBM 1401

 The IBM 1401 is a variable-wordlength decimal computer that was announced by IBM on October 5, 1959.
 The first member of the highly successful IBM 1400 series, it was aimed at replacing unit record equipment for processing data stored on punched cards and at providing peripheral services for larger computers.
-The 1401 is considered to be the Ford Model-T of the computer industry, because it was mass-produced and because of its sales volume.
+The 1401 is considered by IBM to be the Ford Model-T of the computer industry due to its mass appeal.
 Over 12,000 units were produced and many were leased or resold after they were replaced with newer technology.
 The 1401 was withdrawn on February 8, 1971.

 History

-The 1401 project evolved from an IBM project named World Wide Accounting Machine (WWAM), which in turn was a reaction to the success of Bull Gamma 3 (fr).
+The 1401 project evolved from an IBM project named "World Wide Accounting Machine" (WWAM), which in turn was a reaction to the success of the Bull Gamma 3.

-The 1401 was operated as an independent system, in conjunction with IBM punched card equipment, or as auxiliary equipment to IBM 700 or 7000 series systems.
+The 1401 was used as an independent system in conjunction with IBM punched card equipment.
+It was also operated as auxiliary equipment to IBM 700 or 7000 series systems.

 Monthly rental for 1401 configurations started at US$2,500 (worth about $ today).
+Demand exceeded expectations.

 "IBM was pleasantly surprised (perhaps shocked) to receive 5,200 orders in just the first five weeks – more than predicted for the entire life of the machine!"
-By late 1961, the 2000 installed in the USA were about one quarter of all electronic stored-program computers by all manufacturers.
+By late 1961, the 2000 units installed in the USA were about one quarter of all electronic stored-program computers by all manufacturers.
 The number of installed 1401s peaked above 10,000 in the mid-1960s.
 "In all, by the mid-1960s nearly half of all computer systems in the world were 1401-type systems."
 The system was marketed until February 1971.

 Commonly used by small businesses as their primary data processing machines, the 1401 was also frequently used as an off-line peripheral controller for mainframe computers.
 In such installations, with an IBM 7090 for example, the mainframe computers used only magnetic tape for input-output.
 It was the 1401 that transferred input data from slow peripherals (such as the IBM 1402 Card Read-Punch) to tape, and transferred output data from tape to the card punch, the IBM 1403 Printer, or other peripherals.
 This allowed the mainframe's throughput to not be limited by the speed of a card reader or printer.